UPDATE: West Ashby stabbing victim named as 71-year-old Christine Emmerson

-Shaun Emmerson appeared in court this morning (Monday) and will remain in custody until his next hearing at Lincoln Crown Court tomorrow.
+Shaun Emmerson appeared in court on Monday morning (August 7) and appeared in a hearing at Lincoln Crown Court this morning (Tuesday), where no bail application was made and he was not asked to enter a plea.

+A provisional trial date has been set for February 12, 2024, and he has been remanded in custody until then.

 Formal identification is yet to take place, but Lincolnshire Police believe the woman who died at a property in Kirk Close, West Ashby on Thursday (August 3) to be Christine Emmerson, aged 71.